gnkatchmar/gkatchmar-2026/README.md

 by Greg Katchmar

-3.0.0 2019-02-12
+4.0.0 2026-07-21

-Dependencies: material-ui, material-ui-icons, prop-types, react, react-dom, react-router-dom, react-scroll-up.
+Dependencies: emotion, MUI, prop-types, react, react-dom, react-router-dom, react-scroll-up. react-image-gallery

 This project is licensed under the ISC License - see the LICENSE.md file for details.